 While many of these homeless people were from broken homes and uneducated, others were once nurses, businessman, and educators.
 It made me realize how fragile life can be.

-I've included portraits of people getting massages at CTI, people during their interviews, and also at their tents.
+I've included portraits of people getting massages at CTI, during their interviews, and also living in their tents.
 I choose to process these photos in black and white.
 This seemed to impart a sense of intimacy to the subjects.
 And while these people are often living difficult lives, many of them have a spark of life and love.
 I hope these photos convey some of that feeling.

 © John Arif Verner - Clear Lotus Photography